ziapeltagames/six-winters/docs/brainstorming/ANIMAELIC_FOREST.md

 ## Threats

 Drawing a threat should probably do something else.
 Maybe adding discord?
+Or - perhaps the year six threats reflect the Apotheosis the Autarch has gained, and really, really suck.
+Then, if apoth happens earlier, can just use year six threats for the remainder of the game.

 # Locations